This Thai noodle salad is always a crowd pleaser and has lots of amazing textures and flavors going on!

 A few weeks ago I attended a woman’s event at church.
 It was a potluck salad dinner.
 I took an amazing blueberry and corn salad.
 Sounds like a strange combination but it is delish.

 At this particular potluck there were the standard salads – spinach salad, chicken salad, pasta salad, fruit salad .
 There was one salad in particular that stood out – it was a Thai Noodle Salad.

 My daughter Cali attended the event with me and after tasting the salad she informed me that I needed to get the recipe.
 So of course I asked around and discovered that the cook was my friend Sara.
 Sara is a great cook so I shouldn’t be surprised that it was her recipe.

-If you like peanut butter you will love this salad – it is not a heavy peanut butter flavor – it’s just right and I loved the crunchy chopped peanuts and cilantro on top.
+If you like peanut butter you will love this salad.
+It doesn’t have a heavy peanut butter flavor, it’s just right.
+I loved the crunchy chopped peanuts and cilantro on top.